Successfully Collecting Small Claims Judgement

 Enforcing the Judgment

-Creditors may commence wage garnishment following a judgment by securing an order from the court.
-This order compels the debtor's employer to deduct a certain amount from the debtor’s pay as repayment for the debt outlined in the judgment.
+Creditors may commence wage garnishment following a judgment by obtaining a court order.
+This order compels the debtor’s employer to deduct a certain amount from the debtor’s pay as repayment for the debt outlined in the judgment.
+You can also file an ‘Abstract of Judgment’ to place a lien on the debtor’s real estate to ensure you are paid when the property is sold or refinanced.

 Recognizing the precise constraints and protocols associated with wage garnishment is essential.
-Under federal law, safeguards exist so that individuals subject to wage garnishment still keep sufficient funds to cover fundamental living costs.
-These legal measures ensure fairness and sensibility are upheld for all parties concerned throughout this process.
+Under federal law, safeguards ensure that individuals subject to wage garnishment retain sufficient funds to cover basic living costs.
+These legal measures ensure that fairness and sensibility are upheld for all parties concerned throughout this process.

 Bank Levies